hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

 .. code:: bash

-   $ vsc-rproject create NewProject --modules="$VSC_HOME/modules.txt"
+   $ vsc-rproject create MyProject --modules="$VSC_HOME/modules.txt"

-This will create a new RStudio Project named "NewProject" at the default location: ``$VSC_DATA/Rprojects``.
+This will create a new RStudio Project named "MyProject" at the default location: ``$VSC_DATA/Rprojects``.
 The modules.txt file will be used when creating the project and stored in ``$VSC_DATA/Rprojects/.vsc-rproject/modules.env``.

 .. note::